kengz/torcharc/README.md

 1. expressive: it can be used to build both simple and advanced model architecture easily
 1. portable: it returns torch.nn.Module that can be used anywhere; it is not a framework.
 1. performant: PyTorch-native, fully-compatible with `torch.compile`, and mostly with torch JIT script and trace
-1. parametrizable: file/data-based spec allows easy control of model architecture, e.g. for hyperparameter search
+1. parametrizable: data-based model-building unlocks fast experimentation, e.g. by building logic for hyperparameter / architecture search

 ## Development